arjungujral24/CovidSymptonLog/README.md

    * Use the URL provided at the end of your selected deployment option.

-1. Select a speech recognition model
+1. Select the language of your choice

    * The drop-down will be populated with models supported by your Speech to Text service.

-1. Select an output language and voice

-   * The drop-down will only include voices that are supported by your Text to Speech service.
-     The list is also filtered to only show languages that can be translated from the source language using Language Translator.

 1. Use the Speech to Text toggle

-   * Use the `Speech to Text` button (which becomes `Stop Listening`) to begin recording audio and streaming it to Speech to Text.
+   * Use the `Speak Here` button (which becomes `Stop Listening`) to begin recording audio and streaming it to Speech to Text.
 Press the button again to stop listening/streaming.

-1. Use the Language Translation toggle
+1. Use the Detect Danger toggle

-   * The `Language Translation` button (which becomes `Stop Translating`) is also a toggle.
-     You can leave it enabled to translate while transcribing, or use it after you see the transcribed text that you'd like to translate and say.

-1. Disable Text to Speech

-   * By default, the app automatically uses Text to Speech to read the translated output.
-     The checkbox allows you to disable Text to Speech.

-1. Changing the language and voice

-   * If you change the voice while language translation is enabled, any current transcribed text will be re-translated (and spoken if enabled).
+   * Use the `Detect Danger` button (which becomes `Detecting Danger`) to begin running the NLU and executing danger analysis.
+Press the button again to stop when output has been printed.

 1. Resetting the transcribed text